itsabgr/itsabgr/readme.md

 ### Decentralized Cryptocurrency

-A Decentralized DAG-based, and UTXO-based cryptocurrency that leverage the best Ideas from other projects.
+A Decentralized DAG-based cryptocurrency that leverage the best Ideas from other projects.
 I also developed an interpreted scripting language due to implementing human-readble smart contracts.
 It can process transactions near a second with low cost and It's built-in to create new tokens with their parallel and separate chains.